Christmas is a time of celebrations.

 As we prepare for these events with shopping, decorations, wrapping and baking, many of us experience sadness as well.
-It is what I call the bitterseet joy of Christmas because as we gather with friends and family, we are painfully aware of our loved ones who are no longer with us.
+It is what I call the bittersweet joy of Christmas because as we gather with friends and family, we are painfully aware of our loved ones who are no longer with us.
 The empty spaces in our circle.

 The other day I ran out to pick up some coffee for my husband and a sweater for my daughter, I was reminded of the many shopping trips that I had made with my Mother while we were getting ready for the Christmas holidays.
 It was just a little wave of sadness.
-I put the packages in the truck of my car and headed back torward the the interstate, unstoppable tears ran down my cheeks.
+I put the packages in the trunk of my car and headed back toward the the interstate, unstoppable tears ran down my cheeks.
 My friends already know that I almost never cry.
 I turned up the radio, but it made no difference, the tears kept kept falling.

 If someone else was writing this story, it would end with my Christmas spirit being restored by an encouter with an angelic baby, a Christmas choir or a beautiful sunset.
 None of these things happened.

 As I have done in the past, I continued to make the preparations for Christmas.
 I do this with little variation every year.
 I love Advent, the time of preparation that is both physical and spiritual.
 Each day facing the challenges and acknowledging the blessings.